Big Muddy Valley, Saskatchewan

 With its vast terrain and history of harboring bandits, Big Muddy Valley exudes a mysterious and captivating atmosphere.
-Formed by ancient glacial melts, the valley is a sea of sturdy cacti, dramatic cliffs, plunging sandstone ravine and mystifying aboriginal stone effigies.
-During the late 19th and early 20th centuries, these isolated badlands were often traversed by banks robbers and thieves smuggling horses across the US border.
-With many caves to act as convenient hideouts, the badlands are said to have sheltered the likes of Dutch Henry, Sam Kelly, and the Sundance Kid.
+Formed by ancient glacial melts, the valley is a sea of sturdy cacti, dramatic cliffs, plunging sandstone ravines and mystifying aboriginal stone effigies.
+During the late 19th and early 20th centuries, these isolated badlands were often traversed by bank robbers and thieves smuggling horses across the US border.
+With many caves acting as convenient hideouts, the badlands are said to have sheltered the likes of Dutch Henry, Sam Kelly and the Sundance Kid.